philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The only way to do great work is to love what you do." — Steve Jobs
+> "The harder I work, the luckier I get." — Gary Player
-*Updated on 2025-11-26*
+*Updated on 2025-11-27*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).